Skip to main content

 A winter wedding in a warmer destination is always a fun option.
 (We’re quite partial to Orlando.)

-Keep in mind that our winters can get relatively chilly, too.
 November through March, our average low temps are in the 50s and it’s been known to get even cooler.

-If you’re planning an outdoor celebration, take the opportunity to make sure your guests are cozy and comfortable.
-Handing out blankets, hosting a hot cocoa bar, and placing plenty of portable heaters around will ensure everyone is having a great time, regardless of the weather.
+Handing out blankets, hosting a hot cocoa bar, and placing plenty of portable heaters around will ensure everyone has a great time, regardless of the weather.

 Host Your Perfect Winter Wedding with Rosen Weddings